-EDCE 7205G - Seminar in Teaching in the Arts 7-12
+EDCE 7205G - Seminar in Educational Theatre (7-12)

 Seminar provides student teachers an opportunity to meet, reflect, and generate ideas for their current 7-12 student teaching placements.
 Weekly discussions focus on preparing student teachers for the job search as well as for a career in education.